tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 This message confirms that the transactions originated from the instance with id = IPROTO_REPLICA_ID have achieved quorum and can be committed, up to and including LSN = IPROTO_LSN.
-Prior to Tarantool version 2.10-beta1, IPROTO_RAFT_CONFIRM was called IPROTO_CONFIRM.
+Prior to Tarantool :tarantool-release:`2.10.0`, IPROTO_RAFT_CONFIRM was called IPROTO_CONFIRM.

 The body is a 2-item map: